shahanakattil/ai-in-a-day/README.md

 - Explain the best model produced by AutoML

 ### Lab 2 - [Azure Machine Learning - MLOps](02-aml-mlops/README.md)
+> **Note: This lab will not be available as a part of ai-in-a-day

 The lab covers MLOps using Azure DevOps and GitHub, training and deployment of models, real time scoring using a REST API endpoint.